Ultraprocessed Food Intake Tied To Higher Cardiovascular and All-Cause Mortality

 Background food

-Nutritional strategies for prevention and management of type 2 diabetes traditionally emphasize dietary patterns reflecting nutrient goals, but the health implications of ultraprocessed food (UPF) for patients with type 2 diabetes remain unknown.
+Nutritional strategies for preventing and managing type 2 diabetes traditionally emphasize dietary patterns reflecting nutrient goals.
+Still, the health implications of ultra-processed food (UPF) for patients with type 2 diabetes remain unknown.

 Objectives

-This study aimed to evaluate the association of UPF intake with all-cause and cardiovascular disease (CVD) mortality among participants with type 2 diabetes from the Moli-sani Study in Italy (enrollment 2005–2010).
+This study evaluated the association of UPF intake with all-cause and cardiovascular disease (CVD) mortality among participants with type 2 diabetes from the Moli-sani Study in Italy (enrollment 2005–2010).

 Methods

-This was a prospective observational cohort study on 1065 individuals with type 2 diabetes at baseline, followed up for 11.6 y (median).
-Food intake was assessed by a 188-item food-frequency questionnaire.
-UPF was defined following the Nova classification and calculated as the ratio (weight ratio; %) between UPF (g/d) and total food eaten (g/d).
+This prospective observational cohort study was conducted on 1065 individuals with type 2 diabetes at baseline, followed up for 11.6 y (medi. ).
+A 188-item food-frequency quest assessed food intake.
+Name UPF was defined following the Nova classification and calculated as the ratio (weight ratio; %) between UPF (g/d) and total food eaten (g/d).
 Overall diet quality was assessed through the Mediterranean Diet Score (MDS).
-Multivariable-adjusted Cox proportional hazards models were used to estimate hazard ratios (HRs) and 95% confidence intervals (CIs) for mortality.
+Multivariable-adjusted Cox proportional hazard models were used to estimate hazard ratios (HRs) and 95% confidence intervals (CIs) for mortality.

 Conclusions

-In participants with type 2 diabetes at study entry, higher UPF consumption was associated with reduced survival and higher CVD mortality rate, independent of diet quality.
-Besides prioritizing the adoption of a diet based on nutritional requirements, dietary guidelines for the management of type 2 diabetes should also recommend limiting UPF.
+Higher UPF consumption was associated with reduced survival and a higher CVD mortality rate in participants with type 2 diabetes at study entry, independent of diet.
+Quality Besides prioritizing a diet based on nutritional requirements, dietary guidelines for managing type 2 diabetes should also recommend limiting UPF.

-Ultra-processed foods, also referred to as ultra-processed food products (UPP), is a category of the NOVA food classification that has been proposed to categorise foods according to the degree of food processing.
-Epidemiological data suggests that ultra-processed food intake can increase the risk of certain diseases, including obesitytype 2 diabetes and cancer.
+Ultra-processed foods also referred to as ultra-processed food products (UPP), are a category of the NOVA food classification categorized according to the degree of food processing.
+Epidemiological data suggests that ultra-processed food intake can increase the risk of certain diseases, including obesitytype 2 diabetes, and cancer.
 Some countries have introduced dietary recommendations and other measures to reduce ultra-processed food intake.
 Some studies consider ultra-processed foods to have higher environmental impacts than fresh foods.

-The concept of ultra-processed foods is not universally accepted and is currently discussed among nutrition and public health scientists.
-Key criticisms are the ambiguity of the definition and the inclusion of foods in the category that are considered healthy under the nutrient profile system.
+The concept of ultra-processed foods is not universally accepted and is currently being discussed among nutrition and public health scientists.
+Key criticisms are the definition of diet and the inclusion of healthy foods under the nutrient profile system.

 NOVA food classification

-The NOVA (a name, not an acronym) food classification system that was initially developed by the Brazilian nutrition researcher Carlos Monteiro, with his team at the Center for Epidemiological Research in Nutrition and Health (NUPENS) at the University of São Paulo, Brazil.
-It is based on the assumption that food processing is more relevant for health than individual foods or nutrients.
-NOVA categorises foods into four categories:
+The NOVA (a name, not an acronym) food classification was initially developed by the Brazilian nutrition researcher Carlos Monteiro and his team at the Center for Epidemiological Research in Nutrition and Health (NUPENS) at the University of São Paulo, B. zil It is based on the assumption that food processing is more relevant for health than individual foods or nutrients NOVA categorizes foods into four categories:

 1. Unprocessed or minimally processed foods